VivianDQ/Syndicated/README.md

 Python3, NumPy, Matplotlib, R
 ```

 For experiments on the real dataset Movielens 100K, the raw data should be put in an appropriate path.
-See details in Section ``Real datasets`` for instructions.
+See details in Section ``Real datasets`` below for instructions.

 ## Commands